Questions to Ask About Life Care and Rental Senior Living Communities

 Deciding to move out of your home and into a senior living community is a major life decision.
 There are many different types of senior living options to choose from, making it difficult to determine which is right for you.
 Many factors will go into your decision, including your preferred lifestyle and your financial situation.

-Here, we’ll highlight some of the key differences between two common types of communities you’ll find during your research into senior living options: Life Care communities and rental communities.
+Here, we’ll highlight some of the key differences between two common types of communities you’ll find during your research into senior living options: Life Care communities like Newcastle Place and rental communities.

 Rental vs. Life Care: What Are the Key Differences?

 Rental communities and Life Care communities are two different types of senior living communities that offer independent living residences for older adults who are either approaching or have reached retirement age.

 The main differences between rental communities and Life Care communities are the costs.
 Rental communities may or may not offer on-site care options.
 If a resident’s care needs change, they will need to pay market rates for care, which can be unpredictable.

 Meanwhile, Life Care community residents – like those at Newcastle Place – pay an initial entrance fee and predictable monthly rate and in return get access to additional levels of on-site care, such as assisted living, memory care, skilled nursing and rehabilitation services.
 This is a critical difference, as 70% of older adults will need a high level of long-term care support and services, most of which are not covered by Medicare.

 Both types of senior living communities charge monthly fees in exchange for housing and/or services.
 However, Life Care communities provide on-site health services at predictable monthly rates and they tend to offer a higher level of services and amenities than rental communities.

 People who choose to live in rental senior living communities often make this decision for financial reasons, as they prefer a flexible living option without an entrance fee.
 Those who choose to live in Life Care communities may place a greater value on long-term, future-forward planning.
 They benefit from knowing that their future care plans have already been provided for today.